gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

 The class mc:Parameters has instances that indicate parameters, variables, constants and process conditions that are useful in describing a process or in defining concept or an equation.
 For example:

-      mc:MassDensity is an instance under the class mc:Parameters
+      mc:MassDensity is an instance under the class mc:Parameters mc:GrainSize is an instance under the class mc:Parameters

 As for now, parametesr are organized in Subclasses such as Empirical, Measured Quantity, Model Parameter, Physical Property, Process Condition, Thermodynamic Property and Universal Constants.